 Section 1: The elected officers, hence forth referred to as the Executive Officers, shall be the President, Vice President, Secretary and Treasurer.
 Executive Officers shall be elected for a one-year term at the general membership meeting in October and shall assume office the year elected in November, the beginning of our fiscal year.
 Elected Executive Officers are limited to no more than three consecutive terms in the same office.

 Section 2: All officers must be members in good standing of the American Iris Society at the time of their election and remain so during their terms of offices.

 Section 3: If any officer is unable to complete his or her term of office, the President shall designate a member to serve in an acting capacity with full voting privileges until the next general election.

 Section 1: The President shall be the chief executive officer of the Society and shall formulate the agendas for, and preside at the general executive committee meetings.
 He, or she, shall be ex-officio member of all committees, except the nominating committee.

 Section 2: The Vice President, in the absence of the President, shall serve instead and for that time shall assume all the duties and responsibilities vested in the President.
 The Vice President shall assist the President as requested and serve as the Program Chair and Publicity Coordinator.

-ARTICLE XI - EXECUTIVE COMMITTEE
+ARTICLE XI – FISCAL YEAR AND BUDGET

-ARTICLE XII - BOARD OF DIRECTORS
+ARTICLE XII – EXECUTIVE COMMITTEE

 Section 3: If any director is unable to complete his or her term, the President shall/may appoint a replacement from the membership at large to fill the balance of the replacement term.
 Such person shall have full voting privileges of the office being filled.